 We may not be touring Europe or flying solo or creating all of our food from scratch, but we are making a difference in our own way.
 We are each impacting our community through the small things that we do.
 They may not gain much notice or be worthy of acclaim, but they impact lives.

-As you read the Christmas letters that arrive in your mailbox, don’t sink into the couch and moan over your own inadequacies.
+As you read the Christmas letters that arrive in your mailbox, don’t sink into the couch and moan over your own inadequacies like me.
 Remember that your family is different, and you excel at different things.
 God has called you to live your own amazing lives.
 You can celebrate with your friends over their accomplishments and successes of the year, but don’t forget your own.
 After you read those letters, pray a blessing over your amazing friend, eat some ice cream, and celebrate your own successes.
 You can be proud of your own life, too.

 Your life may not be exotic or exciting or over the top, but it is yours.
 Thank God for it and all of your own blessings and achievements.